FranciscoDMO/LDSA/coding_test - Coding Test/README.md

 ### Submitting your work for grading

-You've downloaded a zip file with the coding test from the portal [here](https://admissions.lisbondatascience.org/candidate/coding-test).

 In order to pass the test, you have to solve the exercises from the notebook, submit them for grading and get a score of at least 16 (out of 20).

 > In the submissions file uploader, you should upload **only the Exercises Notebook with your solutions**, you don't need to create a zip file or anything else!